gap-system/bob/README.md

 ##How to use BOB?##

-First you might want to look at Section [Installing the prerequisites](#install) below.
+First you might want to look at Section [Installing the prerequisites](installing-the-prerequisites) below.
 There are installation instructions for the prerequisites, depending on your operating system.
 However, you can also ignore this for now and just move on.